jetbrains-academy/rustlings-course/Common Programming Concepts/Basic Data Types/Intro/task.md

 <div class="hint" title="Code explanation">

-  Although the example is focused on type annotation, it uses the `parse` and `expect` methods.
+  Although the example focuses on type annotation, it also uses the `parse` and `expect` methods.
-  We won't pay much attention to them now, but for a general understanding, they are used for the following:
+  We won't pay much attention to them now, but for general understanding, here's what they do:
-  - `parse` converts a string to another type (number in this instance) and returns either a value or `Err`;
+  - `parse` converts a string to another type (a number in this instance) and returns either a value or  an `Err`.
-  - `expect` allows you to set a custom error message for panic in case `parse` returns `Err`.
+  - `expect` allows you to set a custom panic message in case `parse` returns an `Err`.

-  For example, this code
+  For example, the following code:
   ```rust
   let guess: u32 = "a42".parse().expect("Not a number!");
   ```
-  will cause the following error:
+  will cause an error like this:
   ```text
   thread 'main' panicked at Common Programming Concepts/Basic Data Types/Intro/src/main.rs:2:36:
   Not a number!: ParseIntError { kind: InvalidDigit }